 The TLS Report Structure

-- date-range: The timeframe for the collected results containing the start and end dates as a subcategory.
+date-range | Timeframe for the collected results containing the start and end dates as a subcategory |

-- policies: This section might contain information about the various active policies for the given domain (STARTTLS, DANE, DNSSEC, MTA-STS).
-In the case of MTA-STS, for example, this section will repeat the policy file string (more about the file and its syntax below).
+policies | This section contains information about the various active policies for the given domain (STARTTLS, DANE, DNSSEC, MTA-STS).
+In the case of MTA-STS, for example, this section will repeat the policy file string |

-- failure-details: And finally, this part mentions what went wrong.
+failure-details | Mentions what went wrong.
 The “result type” can take one of the 10+ set values, depending on the failure’s root cause.
-This line also includes information on sending server, receiving IP, and its MX hostname.
-Finally, you’ll be able to confirm the failure count again.
+This line also includes information on the sending server, receiving IP, and its MX hostname |

 How Does MTA-STS Work?